Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Electroencephalogram, computer or magnetic resonance imaging to analyze the functioning of the brain;

-Necessarily when making a diagnosis, the doctor must conduct the following neurological tests:
+When making a diagnosis, the doctor must perform the following neurological tests:

--"eyes and tongue of Filatov" or "language of a chameleon"(the patient cannot hold his tongue out with eyes closed);
+-“Filatov’s eyes and tongue” or “chameleon tongue”(the patient cannot hold his tongue out eyes closed);

-- Gordon phenomenon(during the knee-jerk test, the shin drops after lifting after only a few seconds, freezing in the air and making a few swings before stopping);
+- Gordon phenomenon(during the knee reflex test, the lower leg lowers after rising only a few seconds later, freezing in the air and making several swings before stopping);

-- symptom of "pronator"(when lifting the palms above the head, forming a semicircle with the hands and brushes a candle, an involuntary turning of the palms outward is noted);
+- pronator sign(when you raise your palms above your head, forming a semicircle with your hands and a candle with your hands, an involuntary turning of the palms outward is noted);

-- "choreic brush"(outstretched hands are bent at the radial and carpal joints with fingers extended and pressed to the palm thumb);
+- "trochaic brush"(extended hands are bent at the radial and wrist joints with the fingers extended and pressed to the palm thumb);

-- flabby shoulder syndrome(when lifting the patient's armpit, there is some sinking of the head into the shoulders).
+- flabby shoulder syndrome(when lifting the patient's armpits, there is some sinking of the head into the shoulders).

 Treatment of chorea in children:

-Acute course chorea is cured an order of magnitude faster than sluggish, which can last up to 12 months.
+Acute course chorea is cured an order of magnitude faster than sluggish disease, which can last up to 12 months.

-The child needs rest and a long sleep, for which “sleep wards” are organized in the hospital with a ticking clock or, for example, a ticking chronometer, as well as with windows open to the sun.
-This is done due to the fact that during sleep, hyperkinesias are completely eliminated, and the child at this time can be completely at rest.
+The child needs peace and long sleep, for which purpose in the hospital they organize “sleeping wards” with a ticking clock or, for example, a ticking chronometer, as well as with windows open to the sun.
+This is done due to the fact that during sleep hyperkinesis is completely eliminated, and the child can be completely at rest at this time.

-Showed their effectiveness physiotherapy, physiotherapy, and creative pursuits where you need to work with your fingers (embroidery, modeling, knitting, drawing, cutting, etc.).
+Shown their effectiveness physical therapy, physiotherapy, and creative activities where you need to work with your fingers (embroidery, modeling, knitting, drawing, cutting, etc.).

 Antirheumatic drugs;